OlinDataVis/launchpad_simulated_drones/README.md

 ## 3. How is all of this working?
 So all of this stuff is really awesome, but so far we haven't talked very much about what's going on behind the scenes.

+NOTE: This is still in development.
+Explanations coming soon!